GeorginaCarlisle/inspiring-young-writers/README.md

 Notes: Feedback will be provided to the user if any of the form input fields fail to link to a known account.
 Feedback to the user will also be provided on successful user authentication prior to redirection to their account home page.

+Changes: Forgotten password is a link rather than a button.

 </details>

 <details>